Search by BreedSearch Breeders by Michigan

 About Great Lakes Epagneul Bretons

-We are a small kennel located in Somerset, MI.
-We OFA/Penn hip check all our dogs.
+I am a small kennel.
+I OFA/Penn hip check all our dogs.
 Our dogs in our breeding program are all dogs from 100% French and have been imported from France and England.
-We breed for the hunting desire first.
+I breed for the hunting desire first.
 Puppies are raised in our home.
-We travel to France to learn more about the breed to help our breeding program and to educate people.
+I travel to France to learn more about the breed to help our breeding program and to educate people.
 Our lines have been hand picked.
 It is our desire to produce top quality Epagneul Bretons in the US and we feel that we have the right lines to do so.
 When selecting our lines we look for hunting desire, temperment, bidability, conformation and health issues.
 All puppies are temperment tested and have a two year guarantee.

 Hunting Dog Breeds Raised